 After completing his studies, he further honed his talent as a communicator by lecturing at the Technikon Pretoria.

-His music falls in the genre electronica with elements of trance, tribal, fusion and world.
+His music falls in the genre electronica with elements of house, electro, trance, tribal, fusion and world.